EPCCed/archer2-intro-package/_episodes/03-software-env.md

 All users start with a default set of modules loaded into their environment.
 These include:

-   - Cray Compiler Environment (CCE)
+   - HPE Cray Compiler Environment (CCE)
-   - Cray MPICH MPI library
+   - HPE Cray MPICH MPI library
-   - Cray LibSci scientific and numerical libraries
+   - HPE Cray LibSci scientific and numerical libraries
-   - Cray lightweight performance analysis toolkit
    - System modules to enable use of the ARCHER2 hardware

 You can see what modules you currently have loaded with the `module list` command: